History of Anderson Cooper in Timeline

 In 1989, Anderson Cooper graduated from Yale University with a Bachelor of Arts degree in political science.

-In 1992, Anderson Cooper filmed stories from Somalia, Bosnia, and Rwanda for Channel One.
+In 1992, Anderson Cooper filmed stories from Somalia, Bosnia, and Rwanda, documenting life and culture in these regions for Channel One.

 1994: Desensitization to Violence

-In 1994, after a couple of years on assignment, Anderson Cooper realized that he had become desensitized to the violence he was witnessing.
-He noted that the horrors of the Rwandan genocide became trivial to him.
+In 1994, after reporting from war-torn regions for a couple of years, Anderson Cooper realized he had slowly become desensitized to the violence he was witnessing around him.

-In 1995, Anderson Cooper became a correspondent for ABC News.
+In 1995, Anderson Cooper became a correspondent for ABC News, marking a transition in his journalism career.

 1995: Hired by ABC News